svaarala/duktape/extras/minimal-printf/README.rst

 ==============================================

-The ``duk_minimal_printf.c`` provides a portable provider for sprintf()/scanf() with a feature set matching minimally what Duktape needs.
+The ``duk_minimal_printf.c`` provides a portable provider for sprintf()/scanf() with a feature set matching minimally what Duktape internals need.
 The provider compiles to less than 1kB.
 The functions provided are::

     sprintf()
     snprintf()
     vsnprintf()
     sscanf()

+In addition to Duktape internals, the set of supported formats affects the ``duk_push_(v)sprintf()`` call which may have an impact on user code.

 Assumptions: